DataDog/integrations-core/openmetrics/README.md

       - Accept: text/plain
 ```

-This will cause the endpoint to return a `Content-type` set to `text/plain`, the integration will then use the previous scraper.
+With this configuration, the endpoint returns the `Content-type` set to `text/plain`, causing the integration to use the previous scraper.

 Need help?
 Contact [Datadog support][8].